Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 The River that Rebar had just laid down with ceremonial care was an Ace of Clubs, joining a ten of Hearts, two sixes - Diamonds and Clubs - and a nine of Hearts.

 Walsh made a growling noise and rubbed his nose.
-"Thanks for the vote of confidence…"
+"Thanks for the vote of confidence..."

 Walsh and Adam had that in common, Martina had noticed - a complete inability to hold their poker face.
-Maybe it was a SoCal thing… except that Burgess was from LA the same as Walsh, and his poker face was pretty damn good.
+Maybe it was a SoCal thing... except that Burgess was from LA the same as Walsh, and his poker face was pretty damn good.
 Adam however had quit poker entirely after Rebar’s constant impenetrable steady sly grin had completely ruptured his composure.

 Daar had turned out to be about as opaque as Regaari.
 Neither of them betrayed *anything* in their face, tail, or their mobile ears, with both of them having a knack for going as stone-still and watchful as a dog waiting for a treat.
 It was a good trick: those shining, steady eyes watching every twitch and fidget of his hands had apparently badly undermined Walsh’s confidence.